nnaumenko/metaf/readme.md

 * Indicator of no unscheduled reports being issued by station
 * Groups indicating non-operational sensors
 * Icing and turbulence forecast used by NATO militaries
+* Lightning data such as strike type and frequency
 * Miscellaneous rare groups (e.g. sunshine duration)

 ## License